Family days out discovering Hampshire’s historic churches

 Would your children like to try and find:

-- the church where Jane Austin was born?
+- The church where Jane Austen was born?

 - England’s oldest alms house, Hospital of Saint Cross which dates from 1136 and featured in Wolf Hall?